Wgmlgz/zhaba-script/docs/struct.md

 ### Code style

-In zhaba-script code style you should name your custom types in `PascalCase` and members in `snake_case`
+In zhaba-script code style, you should name your custom types in `PascalCase` and members in `snake_case`

 # Member functions

-Zhaba-script support member functions calls.
-To define some of this functions you can use keyword `impl` and then enter type for which you are writing implementation.
+Zhaba-script support member functions call.
+To define some of these functions you can use the keyword `impl` and then enter the type for which you are writing implementation.
 Note that this type can be any type, even primitive (like `int`).
 Inside this block just write regular functions.
 To call member function write `object.function_name(<args>)`

 ## Syntax